jjceron/multimodal-mdd/README.md

 - **Stage 3 — Strict nested cross-validation:** a subject-wise Stratified Group K-Fold split prevents information leakage between train and test subjects.
 Inner folds are used exclusively for early stopping and hyperparameter selection.

 - **Stage 4 — Backbone pre-training:** unimodal encoders are trained using all available subjects of their corresponding modality (paired and unpaired), then frozen before multimodal training.
+The EEG backbone (DeepConvNet) is pre-trained on the external **HUSM** cohort (MDD/HC, >300 subjects, no overlap with MODMA) to provide a leak-free initialization.

 - **Stage 5 — Cross-modal fusion:** projected node embeddings interact through bidirectional multi-head cross-attention, optionally followed by self-attention layers.
 Window representations are aggregated and classified through a lightweight multilayer perceptron.